BEagle1984/silverback/docs/guides/broker/producing/basics.md

 }
 ```

-Some overloads allow you to specify a mapping function, so that you can use a streaming source and build the message models on-the-fly before they are wrapped.
+Some overloads allow you to specify a mapping function so that you can use a streaming source and build the message models on-the-fly before they are wrapped.

 ```csharp
 public async Task PublishBatch(IAsyncEnumerable<Order> orderEntities)